hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

                 subscription.request(.unlimited)
             }
         }

+        // The subscriber receives a value
-        public func receive(_ value: Input) -> Subscribers.Demand {
+        // Defer to user-defined logic to handle the value public func receive(_ value: Input) -> Subscribers.Demand {
             receiveValue(value)
             return .none
         }

+        // The subscriber receives a completion event
-        public func receive(completion: Subscribers.Completion<Failure>) {
+        // Defer to user-defined logic to handle the completion event public func receive(completion: Subscribers.Completion<Failure>) {
             receiveCompletion(completion)
             status = .terminal
         }

+        // Call cancel to cancel the subscriber
+        // If the subscriber is currently susbcribed, cancel the subscription and move
+        // SubscriptionStatus to terminated
         public func cancel() {
             guard case let .subscribed(subscription) = status else {
                 return